fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 The elaborated form of an interpolated string depends on its type:

-* An interpolated string with type `string` is elaborated to a call to `Printf.sprintf` with a format string where interpolation holes have been replaced by `%P(dotnetFormatString)` and the format string is built with a call to `new PrintfFormat<...>(format, array-of-captured-args, array-of-typeof-for-parcent-A-fills)`
+* An interpolated string with type `string` is elaborated to a call to `Printf.sprintf` with a format string where interpolation holes have been replaced by `%P(dotnetFormatString)` and the format string is built with a call to `new PrintfFormat<...>(format, array-of-captured-args, array-of-typeof-for-percent-A-fills)`

 * An interpolated string with the type `FormattableString` or `IFormattable` is elaborated to a call to the `FormattableStringFactory.Create` method.

-* An interpolated string with type `PrintfFormat<...>` is elaborated to a call to `new PrintfFormat<...>(format, array-of-captured-args, array-of-typeof-for-parcent-A-fills)`
+* An interpolated string with type `PrintfFormat<...>` is elaborated to a call to `new PrintfFormat<...>(format, array-of-captured-args, array-of-typeof-for-percent-A-fills)`

 Some examples: